josephenguehard/time_interpret/experiments/arma/README.md

   --explainers          List of the explainers to use.
 Default to ["bayes_mask", "dyna_mask", "integrated_gradients", "occlusion", "permutation", "shapley_values_sampling", "temporal_integrated_gradients"]
   --accelerator         Which accelerator to use.
 Default to 'cpu' --seed                Which seed to use to generate the data.
-Default to 42
+Default to 42 --deterministic       Whether to make training deterministic or not.
+Default to False
 ```

 ```